 The Athora Group's and/or its regulated subsidiaries' capital ratios and/or regulatory capital amounts may increase or decrease depending on a variety of factors, most of which are outside of the Athora Group's control, including, but not limited to changes to the BSCR, SCR or target capital level formulas and interpretations of regulators' instructions with respect to these calculation methodologies, increases in required capital resulting from regulatory capital add-ons, decreases in capital resources due to regulators changing their views on capital fungibility, changes to solvency regimes and interpretations, and regulatory changes in the jurisdictions of the Athora Group's regulated subsidiaries.
+Similarly, if the Issuer and/or, on a consolidated basis, the Athora Group becomes subject to different group Applicable Regulations and as a result has to embed a different capital regime it may materially and adversely impact the Athora Group's businesses, operations, financial conditions, liquidity and cash flows.
+See "Risks resulting from potential future changes to the Applicable Regulations which apply to the Issuer and/or the Athora Group".

-If the Athora Group's or any regulated subsidiary's solvency or capital ratios reach certain minimum levels, it could be subject to examination or corrective action imposed by its insurance regulators, including supervision by regulators, seizure or liquidation (including transfer of the insurance undertaking or the relevant affected portfolio to the statutory protection regime), each of which could materially and adversely affect the Athora Group's business, financial condition, result of operations, cash flow and prospects.
+If the Athora Group's, or any regulated subsidiary's, solvency or capital ratios breach certain minimum levels, it could be subject to examination or corrective action imposed by its insurance regulators, including supervision by regulators, seizure or liquidation (including transfer of the insurance undertaking or the relevant affected portfolio to the statutory protection regime), each of which could materially and adversely affect the Athora Group's business, financial condition, result of operations, cash flow and prospects.